maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 #### Tensor Identification

-When the definition of a multilinear map involves many vector spaces, there will continue to be a lack of such a canonical isomorphism.
+When the definition of a multilinear map involves many vector spaces, there will continue to be a lack of such a canonical isomorphism (at least using the insights we currently have).
 But if we consider arbitrary multilinear maps defined over a single vector space $V$ over a field $\mathbb{F}$ (even those without a codomain $\mathbb{F}$ ), we will see that canonically

 $$
 \begin{equation}